PZ808/RN_SF_overcharging/nonlinear_emkg_double_null/docs/formulation_notes.md

 ## Current Diagnostics

+`src/AdaptiveMRT.jl` is the first step toward the MRT/Burko-Ori adaptive
+scheme: it introduces fixed-`V` nonlinear slices with independent `U` grids, linear prolongation, cell-flag refinement helpers, and a first `advance_adaptive_slice` primitive.
+That primitive prolongates the previous slice onto the chosen next `U` grid and reuses the existing Burko-Ori cell update to fill the new fixed-`V` slice from the ingoing boundary point.
+`evolve_adaptive` loops over prescribed ingoing-boundary data, retaining the `U` grid when no refinement policy is supplied so it can be tested directly against the rectangular solver.
+Its Burko-Ori-style point-splitting policy checks completed fixed-width `V` bands for relative variation in `r` or `f`, absolute complex-scalar variation `|Delta Phi|`, and changes in a cell-slope estimate of `|Delta partial_U Phi|`.
+The scalar thresholds are absolute to avoid singular behavior at scalar zero crossings; diagnostics set them as fractions of the injected amplitude.
+Inserted points use four-point polynomial interpolation where four neighboring points are available, following Burko-Ori's point-splitting description.
+An optional horizon-chop policy evaluates `r,V` from two consecutive slices and retains one cell inside the first detected `r,V <= 0` crossing, avoiding unnecessary evolution deeper inside a trapped region.
+Point removal remains to be added.

+For extreme RN validation, the analytic MRT helpers include the regular future-horizon endpoint `U=0`, where `r=1` and `f=2`.
+This lets decay checks distinguish exact-horizon sampling from a nearby finite-`U` extraction.

 `examples/residuals_mrt_equations.jl` evaluates the MRT equations on exact extreme RN data in the Appendix A coordinates.
 The printed Eq.
 (4), Eq.
 (5), Eq.
 (6), and Raychaudhuri signs are internally consistent: the current-sign